magnetikworks/web-development-foundations/sessions/08-project-planning/README.md

-# Instructor Guide: Session 08 - The Portfolio Launchpad
+# Session 08 - The Portfolio Launchpad

 ## Hour 1: Design & Intent
 - **The Challenge:** Ask students, "If a recruiter has 10 seconds, what do they see?"